LLNL/sundials/doc/shared/suntimestepheuristics/SUNTimestepHeuristics_Default.rst

    \end{cases}

-The header file to be included when using this module is ``sunheuristics/sunheuristics_default.h``.
+The header file to be included when using this module is ``suntimestepheuristics/suntimestepheuristics_default.h``.

-The SUNHeuristics_Default class provides implementations of all controller operations listed in :numref:`SUNHeuristics.Description.operations`.
-The SUNHeuristics_Default class also provides the following constructor routine:
+The SUNTimestepHeuristics_Default class provides implementations of all controller operations listed in :numref:`SUNTimestepHeuristics.Description.operations`.
+The SUNTimestepHeuristics_Default class also provides the following constructor routine:

-.. c:function:: SUNHeuristics SUNHeuristicsDefault(SUNContext sunctx)
+.. c:function:: SUNTimestepHeuristics SUNTimestepHeuristicsDefault(SUNContext sunctx)

-   This constructor function creates and allocates memory for a SUNHeuristics_Default object, and inserts its default parameters.
+   This constructor function creates and allocates memory for a SUNTimestepHeuristics_Default object, and inserts its default parameters.
 The only argument is the SUNDIALS context object.
-Upon successful completion it will return a :c:type:`SUNHeuristics` object; otherwise it will return ``NULL``.
+Upon successful completion it will return a :c:type:`SUNTimestepHeuristics` object; otherwise it will return ``NULL``.